LearnTeachCode/intro-javascript-class/week-5/5-3-function-challenges.md

 ## Challenge 7:

 Rewrite your function from challenge 5 so that *instead* of `console.log()`ing the result, it ***returns*** the result.
-Then test out your new function along with your other code from challenge 2.

-:question: What's the difference between your code from challenge 1 versus this new version?
+:question: What's the difference between your code from challenge 5 versus this new version?
 Be sure to look in your console!

 ## Challenge 8: